skinny85/eol-blog/src/articles/2015/follow-up-to-gitflow-considered-harmful.md

 At this point, every commit reachable from `hotfix/2.0.1` can be reached also from master, so this branch contributes nothing to history.
 After `hotfix/2.0.1` is deleted, the bugfixing is considered closed.

-**EDIT:** as RobM helpfully points out in the comments, note that deleting the `hotfix/2.0.1` branch does not affect the tag `2.0.1` in any way - in particular, it's not deleted.
+**EDIT**: as RobM helpfully points out in the comments, note that deleting the `hotfix/2.0.1` branch does not affect the tag `2.0.1` in any way - in particular, it's not deleted.

 Some additional notes on this subject: